niieli/NikoArchipelagoMod/README.md

 ## Planned features

-- Progressive Contact List
 - Progressive Cassette Cost (Progressive Locations)
-- Different Goals (Employee of the Month) & change elevator repair cost based on a value set inside the yaml
-- Make only the needed amount of Coins progressive and the rest useful
 - Dialogue and text reflecting the correct cost and item
 - MORE INSANITY?!?!
 - Better connect UI *not sure how*